MilkmanAbi/AbiMusicSheet/README.md

+## !!
+Warning !!
+The AMS JSON and TOML parsers may cause horrid memory leaks, this is a weird issue I've noticed.
+The MIDI converter works perfectly.

 # AbiMusicSheet (AMS)

 **AbiMusicSheet (AMS)** is a completely **nonsensical, quirky project** I made for fun.
 I’m a programmer who can read pseudocode effortlessly but, for the life of me, cannot read traditional piano sheet music (┐(´д｀)┌).